HOW TO GET YOUR FIRST PR JOB

 When writing your profile at the top of your CV, keep it light and say something like:

 I am a hard-working and highly motivated individual looking for a challenging and interesting career in PR.
-As well as good research, communication and analytical skills gained through my (degree, previous employment, internship), I am also approachable and thrive when meeting new people.
+As well as good research, communication, and analytical skills gained through my (degree, previous employment, and internship), I am also approachable and thrive when meeting new people.

 Don’t use the words ‘experienced’ or ‘expert’ because let’s be honest, you are only experienced in going to school or University.
-Use language carefully and think about the experience that you’ve got and how that might translate into PR. i.e. how you’ve used communications or thought on your feet in any work situation.
+Use language carefully and think about the experiences that you’ve had and how that might translate into PR. i.e. how you’ve used communications or thought on your feet in any work situation.

-Also, please don’t write your CV in the 3rd person!
+Also, please don’t write your PR & comms CV in the 3rd person!

 Talk about your skills and extracurricular activities or hobbies, sometimes those are the things that can really help you find a role in the PR sector that really interests you e.g. if you want to work in food PR and you love cooking, mention it (I had a candidate who was a contestant on MasterChef, which helped her get a role in food PR; she actually got three offers…) or, if you want to work in tech PR and you enjoy gaming or coding, make that a highlight.
 It will show why that sector interests you.